Vascular endothelial growth factor B: Function

 VEGF-B exerts its effects via the FLT1 receptor.
+But the role of co-receptor NRP in VEGF-B-mediated effects is still unclear.

 VEGF-B has also been found to control endothelial uptake and transport of fatty acids in heart and skeletal muscle.

 Interactions

-Vascular endothelial growth factor B has been shown to interact with FLT1.
+Vascular endothelial growth factor B has been shown to interact with FLT1, NRP1 and NRP2.